archersama/coir/README.md

 ## :coconut: Data Availability

-All data has been uploaded to our Hugging Face page: [CoIR-Retrieval](https://huggingface.co/CoIR-Retrieval)

 ### Statistics of datasets in coir benchmark
 \# is the quantity of query/corpus instances.
 L refers to the average numbers of words per query/corpus.
 Datasets marked by \(^\dag\) are created by us.